Izendi/Izendi.github.io/content/projects/Procedural-World-PN/index.md

 ---

 {{< lead >}}
-This project was devloped using OpenGl with C++ and a number of utility libraries such as glm, stb_perlin, glew, glfw and dearimgui.
+This project was developed using OpenGl with C++ and a number of utility libraries such as glm, stb_perlin, glew, glfw and dearimgui.
 Links to each can be found at the bottom of this page or on the projects github repo.
 {{< /lead >}}

 ## Related